Stevenage: Culture

-Local news is received by BBC East and BBC London.
+Local news and television programmes are provided by BBC East and BBC London on BBC One and ITV Anglia and ITV London on ITV.
+Television signals are received from either the Sandy Heath or Crystal Palace transmitters.

+Local radio stations are BBC Three Counties Radio on 90.4 FM and Heart Hertfordshire on 106.7 FM.

+The Comet is the town's weekly local newspaper.

 Nearby attractions

 North of Stevenage Old Town, near St Nicholas' Church, lies Rooks' Nest ("under the big wych-elm"), home of the novelist E. M. Forster from 1884 to 1894.
 Forster used Rooksnest and the surrounding area as the setting for his novel Howards End.
-In the preface to one paperback edition of Howards End there is a lot to be found about landmarks of Stevenage and their relationship to the story of the novel, such as Stevenage High Street and the Six Hills.
+In the preface to one paperback edition of Howards End there is information about landmarks of Stevenage and their relationship to the story of the novel, such as Stevenage High Street and the Six Hills.
 The land north of St Nicholas' Church, known as Forster Country, is the last remaining farmland within the boundary of Stevenage borough.
 Forster was unhappy with the development of new Stevenage, which would, in his words, "fall out of the blue sky like a meteorite upon the ancient and delicate scenery of Hertfordshire".

+In the spring of 2023, Forster Country was threatened by housing development.
+2,000 people petitioned the council to rethink plans to build a car park, landfill site and power station in the country park.

 To the south of Stevenage is Knebworth House, a gothic stately home and venue of globally renowned rock concerts since 1974.
 The house was once home to Sir Edward Bulwer-Lytton, Victorian English novelist and spiritualist.

+Astonbury Wood, south-east of Stevenage, is a nature reserve of Herts and Middlesex Wildlife Trust.
+It is ancient woodland, area 54 ha.

+Six Hills Brewing, established in 2019, has a real ale taphouse called the Broken Seal and working brewery in Basils Road, Old Town.
+Guided tours are available for visitors as of 2025.
+Each beer produced by Six Hills Brewery is named after a figure from Stevenage's history such as the footballer Frank Dymoke, actress Ellen Terry, roundhead secretary of state John Thurlow and the hangman Albert Pierrepoint who stayed at what is now the Cromwell Hotel.